Part of The Practice Visibility Setup

 is one piece of the puzzle, not the whole thing.

 A stronger Psychology Today profile matters.
 On its own, it usually is not enough.
 Most therapy practices leak inquiries across several surfaces at once.
-That is why the recommended move is The Practice Foundation: Psychology Today rewrite, Google Business Profile setup, a strategy call, and two weeks of direct support, all in one scope.
+The Practice Visibility Setup covers all of them: every Psychology Today field written for you with character counts verified, your Google Business Profile pack, website page drafts, and a directory tracker with every field pre-drafted.
+You paste it in about an hour.

 Built by a therapistresearch firstRevisions included